CT Colonography Registry (CTC)

 True positive rate

-In addition to comparison reports, CTC data can also be used to calculate Non-MIPS Measures, specially defined by ACR to help radiologists participate in the CMS MIPS program.
+In addition to comparison reports, CTC data can also be used to calculate QCDR Measures, specially defined by ACR to help radiologists participate in the CMS MIPS program.
 And, participating in CTC can help participants fulfill their American Board of Radiology Part IV Maintenance of Certification (MOC) requirements.

 As part of the NRDR suite of registries CTC utilizes the same Patient, Physician and User dictionaries as other NRDR registries so that information need only be entered once, regardless of the number of registries in which a facility participates.